Feyerabend/vm/jvm2/README.md

 The constructor 'super()' is calling the super class 'Object' as an initialisation.
 That is what the first code block is doing under 'Sample()' above.

-We are to begin with more interested in the second block of code.
+We are, to begin with, more interested in what the second block of code does.